westnordost/osmfeatures/README.md

 }
 ```

-In StreetComplete (app that uses this library), there is [this gradle task written in Kotlin](https://github.com/streetcomplete/StreetComplete/blob/master/buildSrc/src/main/java/UpdatePresetsTask.kt) to do this.
+In StreetComplete (app that uses this library), there is [UpdatePresetsTask.kt](https://github.com/streetcomplete/StreetComplete/blob/master/buildSrc/src/main/java/UpdatePresetsTask.kt) to do this.
+It's longer but it is maintained and takes care of some more edge cases.
+Also, take note of [UpdateNsiPresetsTask.kt](https://github.com/streetcomplete/StreetComplete/blob/master/buildSrc/src/main/java/UpdateNsiPresetsTask.kt) which fetches the [name suggestion index presets](https://github.com/osmlab/name-suggestion-index) (=brands).

 ### Initialize dictionary